H-2A Adverse Effect Wage Rates

 IV.
 Average AEWR Applicable to Computation of Surety Bonds

-$16.13 per hour (Effective January 1, 2023)
+- $17.74 per hour (Effective January 1, 2025)

-Important Note: Represents the simple average of the AEWRs applicable to the SOC 45-2092 (Farmworkers and Laborers, Crop, Nursery, and Greenhouse workers) and used for the calculation of surety bonds for H-2A Labor Contractors at 20 CFR 655.132.
+- Important Note: Represents the simple average of the AEWRs applicable to the SOC 45-2092 (Farmworkers and Laborers, Crop, Nursery, and Greenhouse workers) and used for the calculation of surety bonds for H-2A Labor Contractors at 20 CFR 655.132.
 More information on surety bond calculations, including requirements and amounts, can be found in the H-2A regulations.

 Background on the AEWRs

 The Department understands that agricultural employers play a vital role in our nation's economy and that obtaining a reliable workforce is critical to producing the U.S. food supply.
 The Department is also bound by its statutory mandate to protect workers in the U.S. from adverse effects on their wages or working conditions resulting from hiring foreign workers.
 AEWRs are the minimum hourly wage rates that must be offered and paid by employers to H-2A workers and workers in corresponding employment.
-As provided in 20 CFR 655, subpart B, the OFLC Administrator establishes the nationwide monthly AEWR for range occupations governed by the procedures in 20 CFR 655.200 through 655.235 and statewide hourly AEWRs for all other occupations.
+As provided in 20 CFR part 655, subpart B, the OFLC Administrator establishes the nationwide monthly AEWR for range occupations governed by the procedures in 20 CFR 655.200 through 655.235 and statewide hourly AEWRs for all other occupations.

 The OFLC Administrator adjusts the AEWR for range occupations annually based on the Employment Cost Index (ECI) for wages and salaries published by the BLS.
 See 20 CFR 655.211(c).
 An employer seeking to employ foreign workers under the H-2A program is required to offer, advertise in its recruitment, and pay a wage that is at least equal to the AEWR when it is the highest applicable wage rate among the wage sources applicable to the employer's job opportunity.
 For range occupations, the wage offered and paid to H-2A workers and workers in corresponding employment must equal or exceed the monthly AEWR, the agreed-upon collective bargaining wage, or the applicable minimum wage imposed by Federal or State law or judicial action, whichever is highest.
 See 20 CFR 655.210(g) and .211(a).